Boeing Family of Aircraft

 Boeing 747

-Also known as the Jumbo Jet and the Queen of the Skies, the Boeing 747 is one of the most recognizable aircrafts in the world.
-It is a wide-bodied commercial airliner as well as a cargo transport aircraft, and up until recently had held the record for having the largest passenger capacity for almost four decades.
+Also known as the Jumbo Jet and the Queen of the Skies, the Boeing 747 is one of the most recognizable aircraft in the world.
+It is a wide-bodied commercial airliner and cargo transport aircraft, and until recently, it held the record for the largest passenger capacity for almost four decades.

-It is over twice the size of the Boeing 707 and features a double deck configuration for much of its length.
-The 747-400 is one of the fastest airliners currently in service, cruising at the high-subsonic speed of Mach 0.85 - 0.855.
+It is over twice the size of the Boeing 707 and features a double-deck configuration for much of its length.
+The 747-400 is one of the fastest airliners currently in service, cruising at a high-subsonic speed of Mach 0.85 - 0.855.

-Boeing 747-8 features the First Class and Business Class sections that enables airlines to facilitate passengers with private and premium flying experience in the sky.
-With more than 400 seats, this 747 aircraft creates an unmatched opportunity to improve the bottom line potential of any high-volume route in the sky.
-It's premium value, delivered, for operators and passengers.
-That's a better way to fly.
+The Boeing 747-8 features First Class and Business Class sections that enable airlines to offer a premium flying experience.
+With more than 400 seats, this aircraft creates unmatched potential for high-volume routes.

-The airlines that primarily use the Boeing 747 include Lufthansa, British Airways, Cathay Pacific, Korean Air, and China Airlines and Asiana.
+The airlines that primarily use the Boeing 747 include Lufthansa, British Airways, Cathay Pacific, Korean Air, and China Airlines.
 Numerous cargo carriers also fly different versions of the 747 globally.

-Customers of Boeing 747 include Cargolux, Air China, AirBridgeCargo, Atlas Air, Lufthansa, UPS, Qatar Airways, Nippon Cargo Airlines, and a few more.
+Customers of the Boeing 747 include Cargolux, Air China, AirBridgeCargo, Atlas Air, Lufthansa, UPS, Qatar Airways, Nippon Cargo Airlines, and more.

-As of 2020, many air carriers have grounded or curtailed usage of older 747's in lieu of using more efficient twin engine aircraft such as the 787.
+As of 2023, many air carriers have grounded or reduced the usage of older 747s in favor of more efficient twin-engine aircraft like the 787.

 Watch: Last ever Delta Boeing 747 landing at Detroit Metro Airport